Moduli of formal torsors II: Luin and sur topologies

-is the one desired in the second assertion.
-The third assertion is then the case $E=Y$.

 For a general scheme $Y$, we take an affine covering $\{Y_{i}\}_{i}$ of $Y$ and a finitely presented monomorphism $\coprod_{j}Z_{ij}\arr Y_{i}$ with image $E\cap Y_{i}$ and such that $Z_{ij}\arr Y_{i}$ is an affine and finitely presented immersion.
 It is clear that $\coprod_{i,j}Z_{ij}\arr Y$ satisfies the requests. \end{proof} \begin{cor} Let $Y$ be a quasi-separated scheme with a locally finite and affine open covering.
-Then if $f\colon Z\arr Y$ is a luin covering there exists another luin covering $Z'\arr Y$ which is universally bijective, finitely presented, separated and has a factorization $Z'\arr Z\arrdi fY$.
-Namely a luin covering of $Y$ is refined by a ubi covering. \end{cor}
+Then if $f\colon Z\arr Y$ is a luin covering there exists an ubi covering $Z'\arr Y$ which is finitely presented, separated and has a factorization $Z'\arr Z\arrdi fY$.
+In particular a luin covering of $Y$ is refined by an ubi covering. \end{cor}